 Parenting Your New Toddler

 Parents of toddlers really have two jobs, keep them safe and provide experiences for enrichment.

 Let’s start with safety.
-If you have not already child-proofed, now is the time.
+Now is the time to child-proof your home if you have not already.
 Think about all aspects of safety.
 Baby-proof locks on cabinets, safety gates at thresholds, and outlet covers are all critical but also think about teaching your child safety.
 Begin the conversations about stranger danger and what to do in dangerous situations.
 They may not have a firm grasp of language yet, but it is important to start talking about these things very early.
 They understand more than you think.
 Also, start instilling a sense of self-respect.
 People don’t often think of this as “safety,” but as a mom of teenage girls, I have learned that self-respect can be their strongest suit of armor, and this begins early.
 (Related: what to have in your toddler’s first-aid kit)

 As far as providing enrichment experiences, remember, those brain cells are still connecting at a lightning-fast rate.
 The experiences you provide her with now will set the foundation for a lifetime of future learning opportunities.
 Continue to think about what she sees, hears, tastes, smells, and experiences through all of her senses.
 Keep it fresh, new, and engaging.

-Her natural-born sense of curiosity and wonder makes her prime for new learning opportunities to engage in every single day.
+Her natural-born sense of curiosity and wonder makes her prime for new learning opportunities to engage in daily.
 Encourage this through activities and conversations.
 Give her unconventional toys and see what she can create.
-Stimulate all of her senses with things such as colored pasta to play with, shaving cream to write on the walls during bath time, and activities to activate those early fine motor skills such as crayons and child-safety scissors.
+Stimulate all of her senses with things such as colored pasta to play with, shaving cream to write on the walls during bath time, and activities to activate those early fine motor skills, such as crayons and child-safety scissors.

 How to Discipline Toddlers